Barcelona transfer news: Blaugrana ahead of Chelsea in race to sign Luka Jovic | Goal.com

 That asking price is understood to be above what many of the interested clubs are willing to pay, with the hope that Frankfurt will drop their pricetag to an amount closer to €35m (£31m/$39.7m).

-Barca are looking to bring in a new forward during the summer window as they aim to secure a permanent replacement for Luis Suarez, having brought in Kevin-Prince Boateng on loan in January.
+Barca are looking to sign a new forward during the summer window as they aim to secure a permanent replacement for Luis Suarez, having brought in Kevin-Prince Boateng on loan from Sassuolo in January.

 Chelsea, meanwhile, are also looking to bolster their forward ranks, but uncertainty over Maurizio Sarri's future as manager at Stamford Bridge and the arrival of Gonzalo Higuain has led Jovic to prefer Catalunya to west London.